TheOdinProject/theodinproject/.devcontainer/README.md

 rails db:schema:load
 ```

-> Note: If you think some of this could be automated, you're probably right!
+> Note: If you think some of this could be automated, you're probably right.
 Open a pull request with those changes that can give other engineers a turbo boost!